MASNA Scientific Poster Session at MACNA

-Presenting the inaugural MASNA Scientific Poster Session at MACNA 2016, in San Diego, California.
+Presenting the 2nd Annual MASNA Scientific Poster Session at MACNA 2017, in New Orleans, Louisiana.

 The MASNA Scientific Poster Session allows for advanced aquarists, undergraduates, graduate students, and scientists to submit scientific posters on their current or past marine aquarium related research projects.
 This includes submissions from hobbyists that would be seen as advanced aquarists.

 Poster presenters will be asked to stand by their posters for one of two 1.5 hours periods over Friday and Saturday, which would give an opportunity for MACNA 2018 attendees to get up close and personal with scientists and fellow hobbyists, and discuss aquarium related science.

 Posters will be judged by a committee consisting of general hobbyists, and scientists.
 Prizes will be awarded for posters in each of the three following categories: general hobbyists, undergraduate students, and graduate students.